BMW wants to turn your car into a "private cinema lounge" for CES 2022 - ExBulletin

 When the theater screen is activated, the rear window awning is unfolded and the lights around the car are dimmed as the display unfolds from the headliner.
 The entire song and dance is, of course, accompanied by a “sound experience” designed by composer Hans Zimmer, and multimedia audio is played through the car’s surround sound system.
 Volume controls are on both sides of the display, and control panels are on both rear door handles.

-The theater screen is designed to give you an immersive car-wide experience, but BMW says it will also work with Bluetooth headsets.
-BMW also said that the theater screen can be used when the car is moving or parked.
+The theater screen is designed to be an immersive car-wide experience, but BMW states that it will also work with Bluetooth headsets.
+BMW also states that TheaterScreen can be used when the car is in motion or parked.

 BMW has partnered with Amazon’s Fire TV system to bring multimedia into the car, but there is a problem.
 The 31-inch display itself can handle 8K resolution, but the Amazon Fire TV is the best at 4K.
 This is cool, but not the next level of cool.
 BMW states that it has “country-specific services” for its Chinese customers.